uber/tchannel/node/docs/as-thrift.md

 It can be passed options.

  - required `opts.source` The thrift idl as a string
- - `opts.bossMode` bossMode defaults to false.
-When bossMode is set to true we remove some safety checks.
  - `opts.logParseFailures` logParseFailures defaults to true.
 When it is set to true we will log parse failures to the logger using `logger.warn()`.
 If you do not want these log statements you